This saucy and tender Instant Pot BBQ Chicken is a dream for meal prep, barbecue dinners, baked potatoes, salads, and more!

 - Gently stir together the barbecue sauce, seasonings, and minced onion in the pot of your pressure cooker or Instant pot.

 - Nestle the chicken into the sauce, being careful not to cover the chicken in the sauce or let it touch the bottom of the pot.

 - Pressure cook the chicken on high for 15 minutes.
-Natural-release the pressure of the pot.
+Quick-release the pressure of the pot.